hyunkyu-Park/66DaysOfData/README.md

   Data preprocessing -> Create a word set -> One-Hot Encoding -> Word Embedding -> Learning Model Configuration -> Model training -> Save the model
   ㆍProcedure of Data preprocessing.
   Generate Token - > Morpheme Analysis -> tag part of speech -> refine data

+__Day 33__

+  ㆍ Following yesterday, I did a detailed data survey of NLP.
+There are 4 major steps in Data preprocessing and 3 steps in Creating a word set.
+  ㆍ Procedure of Creating a word set
+  Indexing the words -> Figure out words frequency -> Word Representation in Text Data
+  ㆍThere are several methods for word representation in text data such as 'One-Hot Vector', 'N-gram', 'Bag of Words', 'Word2Vec', 'LSA', 'Glove'